dsccommunity/DscResource.DocGenerator/README.md

 and for example run `Get-Help about_UserAccountControl` to get help about the DSC resource UserAccountControl.

+It is possible to pass a array of regular expressions that should be used to parse the parameter descriptions in the schema MOF.
+The regular expression must be written so that the capture group 0 is the full match and the capture group 1 is the text that should be kept.

 >**NOTE:** This cmdlet does not work on macOS and will throw an error due
 >to the problem discussed in issue https://github.com/PowerShell/PowerShell/issues/5970
 >and issue https://github.com/PowerShell/MMI/issues/33.